omshinde/MapMint4ME/examples/README.md

 ### Setup tables in MapMint local instance

-Before moving ahead, it would be neccesary that **MapMint is installed properly** and you are able to access **Dashboard** module of MapMint web interface.
+Before moving ahead, it would be necessary that **MapMint is installed properly** and you are able to access **Dashboard** module of MapMint web interface.
 Please visit **[Quick Check on installation](https://github.com/omshinde/MapMint4ME/tree/gsoc-2017-camera#quick-check-on-installation)** to confirm that you are able to access MapMint Dashboard.
-Once it is confirmed, you can proceed further with below mentioned steps.
+Once it is confirmed, you can proceed further with below-mentioned steps.

 The next step requires to setup the **Tables** module of the MapMint web interface.
 Please refer to the following link which explains about setting up **Tables** module in MapMint.
 It explains in a step-by-step manner, the procedure to setup tables module.